remp2020/remp/Mailer/README.md

 #### POST `/api/v1/mailers/jobs`

-Creates a new sending job.
+Creates a new sending job with single batch configured to be sent immediately and to randomized list of emails.
+The job is automatically in *ready* state indicating to processing daemon that it should be sent right away.

 Endpoint complements manual job creation via web interface.

 ##### *Headers:*